Introduction

 macOS

-Generally we don't need anything more, but you should ensure there a make.
+Generally we don't need anything more, but you should ensure that make is installed.

 Clone from source